nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 fn(a = 1): # now works
   bar
 ```
-ditto with multiple block arguments via `do`:
+Likewise with multiple block arguments via `do`:
 ```nim
 template fn(a = 1, b = 2, body1, body2) = discard
 fn(a = 1): # now works